 You’ll need a very dark sky to see the constellation Monoceros the Unicorn in the sky on these cold winter nights.
-And you’ll have to stay up late tonight (January 21) or wake up early tomorrow (January 22) to see the moon and Mars in front of the constellation Virgo.
+And you’ll have to stay up late tonight (January 21, 2014) or wake up early tomorrow (January 22) to see the moon and Mars in front of the constellation Virgo.
+After the moon and Mars rise in the east, they’ll be out for rest of the night.

-First, let’s find the Unicorn, which comes out at nightfall.
-Focus in on the bright stars Betelgeuse, Sirius and Procyon.
+Let’s find the Unicorn, which comes out at nightfall.
+Focus in on the bright stars Betelgeuse, Sirius and Procyon (see charts on this page).
 They make a triangle, which is sometimes called the Winter Triangle.
 Within this triangle of stars, hidden in between the many bright and glittering stars and constellations visible at this time of year, there’s a constellation that’s as elusive in our night sky as its namesake is in countless fairy tales.

 This is the constellation Monoceros the Unicorn.
 You will need a very dark sky to see it.